stefanwichmann/kelvin/README.md

 But any other model of the Raspberry Pi will be sufficient.
 To set up Kelvin on a Raspberry Pi follow the installation guide [here](https://www.raspberrypi.org/documentation/installation/).
 Once your Pi is up and running (booting, connected to your network and the internet) just download the latest `linux-arm` release and follow the steps in [Installation](#installation).

-# Systemd Setup on a RaspberryPi
+# Systemd setup on a RaspberryPi
 Running Kelvin as a systemd process provides an easily managed background process.

 There are a couple assumptions made: